polito-DSP-2021-22/exam-call-1-piccirilloth/README.md

   - if the task has become private, it has to be deleted, so the same operations of the *delete* action are executed
   - if the element is in the current page, simply the information about the task are updated
   - if the element is not present in the current page and the value of ```private``` field has become *false*, the task has to be added to the local list, so the same operations of the *create* action are executed
-- **complete**: when existing public task become complete, the server publishes an MQTT message on topic *public/taskId* that contains only the ```operation``` filed setted to *complete*.
+- **complete**: when existing public task become complete, the server publishes an MQTT message on topic *public/taskId* that contains only the ```operation``` field setted to *complete*.
 When this message is received from a client, it simply checks if the completed task is in the current page, if so the completed filed of the task is updated